kimdukgyoo/kimdukgyoo.github.io/index.md

 ## Working Papers
 * <a href="https://kimdukgyoo.github.io/PDFfiles/MBL.pdf" target="_blank">Multilateral Bargaining over the Division of Losses</a> (with <a href="http://wooyoung.people.ust.hk/" target="_blank">Wooyoung Lim</a>), CESifo Working Paper <a href="https://www.cesifo.org/DocDL/cesifo1_wp8011.pdf" target="_blank">No. 8011</a>, resubmitted to _Journal of Economic Theory_
-* <a href="https://kimdukgyoo.github.io/PDFfiles/OneBiteAtTheApple.pdf" target="_blank"> "One Bite at the Apple": Legislative Bargaining without Replacement</a>, revision requested at _Journal of Economic Psychology_
+* <a href="https://kimdukgyoo.github.io/PDFfiles/OneBiteAtTheApple.pdf" target="_blank"> "One Bite at the Apple": Legislative Bargaining without Replacement</a>, resubmitted to _Journal of Economic Psychology_
 * <a href="https://kimdukgyoo.github.io/PDFfiles/Penalty_Lottery.pdf" target="_blank"> Penalty Lottery </a>, revision requested at _Sandinavian Journal of Economics_
 * <a href="https://kimdukgyoo.github.io/PDFfiles/ClusteringSEsession.pdf" target="_blank">Clustering standard errors at the "session" level</a>, CESifo Working Paper <a href="https://www.cesifo.org/DocDL/cesifo1_wp8386.pdf" target="_blank">No. 8386</a>
 * <a href="https://kimdukgyoo.github.io/PDFfiles/CoinStrategyandCharitableGiving.pdf" target="_blank"> The Coin Strategy and Charitable Giving</a>